On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in inhomogeneous, time-invariant materials

 \subsection{Green's function retrieval in an inhomogeneous, time-invariant material}

-Under specific circumstances, the temporal crosscorrelation of passive noise measurements at two receivers in an inhomogeneous, time-invariant material converges to the response at one of these receivers as if there were a source at the position of the other (i.e., the Green's function between the two receivers) \cite{Weaver2001PRL, Campillo2003Science, Wapenaar2003GEO, Snieder2004PRE, Malcolm2004PRE, Roux2004JASA2, Haney2009GRL, Sabra2007APL}.
+It has been shown by many authors that the temporal crosscorrelation of passive noise measurements at two receivers in an inhomogeneous, time-invariant material converges approximately to the response at one of these receivers as if there were a source at the position of the other (i.e., the Green's function between the two receivers) \cite{Weaver2001PRL, Campillo2003Science, Wapenaar2003GEO, Snieder2004PRE, Malcolm2004PRE, Roux2004JASA2, Haney2009GRL, Sabra2007APL}.
 We review the mathematics behind this principle of Green's function retrieval, using equation (\ref{eq1515}) as the starting point \cite{Wapenaar2003GEO, Wapenaar2005JASA}.
 Using reciprocity relation (\ref{eq31shfrec}) and substituting equation (\ref{eqghom}) into the left-hand side yields